AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-app-auth/02-graph-user-profile.md

 1. Press **ctrl+s** to save the file.

 ### Task 4: Add the starter code for the project

+In this task, you will add the starter code and implement the authentication and Microsoft Graph client configuration required to retrieve user profile data.

 1. Open the *Program.cs* file **(1)** and replace any existing contents with the following code **(2)**.
 Be sure to review the comments in the code.